The 1849 Wisconsin Asiatic Cholera Epidemic and its Implications for Genealogical Research

 Need Direction?
 Try City Directories!

 Census records tell us a lot about where people lived and what they did, but City Directories fill in the holes between Census years and often hold other secrets about family members.
 See how versatile these resources can be and how attainable they have become.
 Did your ancestor hold a position in a civic organization?
 Was his/her business a major enterprise in the city?
 Where was the business?
 Learn how to correlate the directories with other documents to reveal some of the lesser known bits of information about your family.
+Consists of a series of case studies.

 Reboot Your Brain: Helps for Reading Research & Writing Reports